kijanawoodard/Blog/src/Blog.Web/Content/posts/dotnet-demon.markdown

 ﻿
 Sometimes it's the little things.

-A a while ago, I installed [.net demon] and ran the trial.
+A while ago, I installed [.net demon] and ran the trial.
 I was instantly impressed.

 The trial expired during a period when I wasn't coding at home very often.
 I kind of forgot about it, except for occasionally noticing the trial expiration reminder at the bottom of visual studio.
 Too many other more pressing things to do...blah blah blah.